Alan-Miller/sass/README.md

   ```

 ## Extending styles
 Sass lets you borrow styles from one selector to another with @extend, removing the need for lots of copy and paste.
 Just use @extend and pick a selector with styles you want to borrow.
-Here, the .secondaryImages uses ```@extend: .mainImage;``` to copy all the styles from .mainImage, and then it sets a different background-image for itself.
+Here, the .secondaryImage selector uses ```@extend: .mainImage;``` to copy all the styles from .mainImage, and then it sets a different background-image for itself.
 ```sass
   .mainImage {
     display: inline-block;